Welcome to the Oakland University Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Ally Employee Resource Group (LGBTQIA ERG).

 allies can actively show their support for lesbian, gay, bisexual,

 transgender, intersex, queer, and asexual (LGBTIQA) people at Oakland University.

 We are waiting to hear how the legal news from the supreme courts on marriage equality and other issues that may pertain to our academic community will effect OU, and we will keep everyone up to date as best we can as we hear more.

-The Oakland County/State of Michigan marriage & adoption equality hearing is scheduled for October 16th in Detroit.
-The plaintiffs are seeking support and visibility that day, so see our facebook page for more information about being present at this event.
+The Oakland County/State of Michigan marriage & adoption equality hearing is currently going on in Detroit.
+The plaintiffs are seeking support and visibility each day this week (March 3rd until possibly Thursday, Friday or longer) from 8am until at least 9am when court begins, preferably until court lets out each day at the Federal Court Building.
+See our facebook page for more information about being present at this event.